Kernel Wealth Review

 Our Conclusion

-- Kernel offers New Zealand, overseas and sector-specifc investment diversity by way of its fund compositions.
+- Kernel offers 25 local, international, thematic and sector-specifc funds.
 As more funds are added, the options for investors will grow.